-Chickpea greens make an appearance in the Indian markets in winters. so its only during winters you can make various recipes using chickpea greens.
-Chane ka saag is a winter delicacy and usually made in the northern parts of India.
+Like I mentioned in the beginning, fresh chickpea greens make an appearance in the Indian markets during winters.
+So, it is only during winters, you can make various recipes using these lovely tender greens.
+Thus, Chane Ka Saag too is a winter delicacy and usually made in the northern parts of India.

-The recipe of chane ka saag shared here is similar to Sarson ka saag. making any saag based recipes take time.
-Plucking the greens, rinsing them, chopping and then cooking them takes a lot of time.
 However, if you want to make saag, then you do have to spend some time in prepping them.
-But its worth the effort as the final dish is not only delicious but very healthy also.
+But it’s worth the effort as the final dish is not only delicious but very nutritious also.

-In this recipe to thicken the saag, I have added moong dal.
-You can also add makai ka atta (maize flour), besan (gram flour) or bajra atta (sorghum flour).
+To thicken this Chane Ka Saag, I have added moong dal (or split, husked green gram).
+You can also add makai ka atta (maize flour), besan (gram flour) or bajra atta (pearl millet flour) as a thickener.

-Making chane ka saag recipe is easy And it is just the preparation that takes time.
-I clean the greens one day before and keep them in the fridge in air tight cotton bag or container.
-So half of the work is over.
-Then the next day, it is much easy to prepare saag.
+Making Chane Ka Saag is easy and it is just the preparation that takes time.
+I clean the greens one day before, keep them in an air-tight cotton bag or container and refrigerate it.
+So, half of the work is over.
+Then, the next day, it is much easy to just cook the saag.

-2. Now add water in the pan or bowl and let the chane ka saag be immersed in the water for 2 to 3 minutes.
+2. Now, add water in the pan or bowl and let the chane ka saag be immersed for 2 to 3 minutes.
 Doing this helps to get rid of the mud or dust on the saag as these settle down in the water.

 3. Drain all the water.